dani763f/FLOSS-UX/keyfindings.md

     * In your project, consider what type of contributions might be helpful.
 What might free up the time of developers to let them focus on their unique skill set?
     * This opens up interesting discussions about how FLOSS projects needs a balance between efficiency in some cases, and having fun in your free time in others.
 * This might also suggest that people with unique skill sets such as design professionals, managers or otherwise needs to be invited, and seek out FLOSS projects more.
-    * In addition to this their efforts, or rather how their efforts are perceived by projects members, needs to be more inclusive to allow for contributions that might be higher level than raw code.
+    * In addition to this their efforts, or rather how their efforts are perceived by projects members, needs to be more inclusive to allow for contributions that might be less tangible than code.

 ### Project history and aligning goals
-* a project’s history will affect its resource allocation and focus, especially in what could be considered the early life of the project.
+* A project’s history will affect its resource allocation and focus, especially in what could be considered the early life of the project.
 * The study found that developers will have to consider the impact of forking a project, as a lot of resource goes into documenting a forked project.
     * This will impact design decision making and a project ability to define or differentiate itself in the begging of the project.
 * Not only code is inherited.
 Prior design decisions are also brought into a new project, which might limit the contributors ability or rethink the interface with a fresh set of eyes.